 - They don’t require additional equipment or software

 - And work best with 10 or less users

 One example of these advantages is that P2P is ideal for sharing files amongst a small group of users.
 Conversely, there are a number of disadvantages:

-There is no centralized organization scheme to locate or control access to data,
+- There is no centralised organisation scheme to locate or control access to data

 One example of these disadvantages is that P2P would be unsuitable for a service such as booking tickets, as one server needs to keep track of how many tickets are left.

 As mentioned previously, an everyday example of a server-based, or client/server network, is the Internet.
 The web servers hold the information we want to access.
 We use our web browser client program to make a request to the web server, which can then service that request.
 In a business environment, a company’s data will likely be held on a central server resource, rather than on individual end-user machines.
 This affords a greater level of control over the data, as when a client requests access, the data can be vetted to ensure that only those with the correct level of permission will be able to access the information.

 Servers need to have sufficient computing power and connectivity to be able to handle requests from many clients at once.
 In a server-based network, there is the capability to share out the workload amongst several servers.
 Servers can be designated to handle certain types of client requests, such as requests to login to the system, and be granted access to requested data or resources.
 This task can be handled by one or more servers that will verify that users are who they say they are, and grant them access only to data or resources they are allowed to see.